Troubleshoot nbn satellite

 - Turn the devices on in order.

-- Turn on the nbn box first (also known as the NTD or modem).
+- Turn on the nbn box first (also known as the NTD).

 - Wait until all the lights are on and indicate an active connection (this may take a few minutes).

 - Then turn on your router.
 Wait until all the lights have come back on.

 - Then turn on all your other devices – e.g. computer, tablet or phone.